hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 # Growing a company

-This paragraph is the least technical piece of this document.
-It covers what I think are the core principles of the ideal startup company to make it innovative and successful as much as possible.
+This section covers what I think are the core principles of the ideal startup company to make it innovative and successful as much as possible.
 This is the sum of lessons I learned over time.

+Focusing on the company itself or the product it builds, it provides inights and tools to focus on.

 ## Principles